 Ad scheduling is a powerful feature that allows you to adjust your bids based on the time of day or day of the week.
 Analyze your campaign data to identify the best-performing times and set your ad schedule accordingly.

-For example, if your ads perform best during weekdays from 9AM to 5PM but tend to underperform in the evenings and on weekends, adjust your schedule to spend more during peak times and reduce spend during low-performance periods.
+For example, if your ads perform best on weekdays from 9AM to 5PM but tend to underperform in the evenings and on weekends, adjust your schedule to spend more during peak times and reduce spending during low-performance periods.

 Search partners